mezmo/reserve-and-shop-demo/README.md

 ---

-**Need Help?** Check the Configuration page's debug section for detailed system information, or view the various log files for troubleshooting.
+**Need Help?** Check the Agents page's debug section for detailed system information, or view the various log files for troubleshooting.